tencentyun/qcloud-documents/api/监控与管理/云监控/读取监控数据(新)_en.md

 ### 6.4 Content Delivery Network
 The CDN (Content Delivery Network) works by creating a new network layer in the existing Internet and delivering contents of websites to the network that is closest to users.
-For more information, please see the <a href="/doc/product/228/产品概述" title="Product Instructions">CDN Introduction</a> page.
+For detailed introductions, please see the <a href="/doc/product/228/产品概述" title="Product Overview">CDN Introduction</a> page.
 When querying monitoring data of CDN products, the values of input parameters are as follows:
 namespace: qce/cdn
 Available values for dimension name are: projectid, domain